kexline4710/katybot/README.md

 ### Fun
 - [Slack](https://slack.com/): For work and personal community chat
 - [Spotify](https://www.spotify.com/us/): Where I get the musics.
 I have a growing [collection of movie scores](https://open.spotify.com/user/1248745171/playlist/4UtBI0rX29svSEbDtJtAJA) that I listen to all...the...time.

+## Resources

+- The [dotphiles project](https://github.com/dotphiles/dotphiles): There seem to be a lot of really great contributors here.
+I used this to double check a few things that I may be missing.
+- [dotfiles](https://dotfiles.github.io/): The unofficial guide to dotfiles on GitHub.